usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 these types of procedures may be faster, more efficient, and less expensive than the judicial and administrative procedures available under the ADA.
-Alternative means of dispute resolution, however, are intended to supplement the procedures provided in the ADA, not to replace them.Use of alternative procedures is completely voluntary and must be agreed to by the parties involved.
+Alternative means of dispute resolution, however, are intended to supplement the procedures provided in the ADA, not to replace them.
+Use of alternative procedures is completely voluntary and must be agreed to by the parties involved.

 ### III-8.7000 Technical assistance.